carneades/carneades-3/doc/manual/editing.md

 ![New Statement Form](figs/editor1.png)

 A new statement should not be entered into the argument graph if the negation of the statement is already in the argument graph.
-That is, for every proposition P, a single statement node should be entered into the graph to represent *both* P and ¬P. It doesn't matter whether the positive or negative form of the statement is included explictly in the argument graph.
+That is, for every proposition $P$, a single statement node should be entered into the graph to represent *both* $P$ and $\neg P$.
+It doesn't matter whether the positive or negative form of the statement is included explictly in the argument graph.
 Typically the positive form is used, but in some cases you may prefer the negative form.
 For example, you may prefer to include the sentence "The payment was illegal" explicitly in the argument graph and then represent arguments pro the legality of the payment as argument con the claim the payment was illegal.
 The best choice may depend on the procedural context of the debate.

 Only one form of the statement is required, since arguments pro the negation of the statement are equivalent to arguments con the statement.
 And premises of arguments can be explicitly negated in argument graphs, and in the forms for entering and editing arguments.
 This approach has the advantage of reducing the number of statements in the graph up to 50%.